 The Conditional Rider School Bus Transportation registration begins after regular registration closes.

 NOTE: Transportation Services is unable to respond to telephone or email inquiries regarding possible dates for approval.

 Parents must have alternate transportation arrangements in place until approval is received, or in case registration is not approved.
 Principals accepting a student from outside a school’s designated area must advise parents of the family responsibility for transportation.

 Transportation from new or emerging communities which are still undergoing construction and development of roadways does not always align with regular transportation guidelines.
 The challenge in these new communities is that there is often no safe path clear of obstructions (construction supplies and equipment) on City maintained roads for the yellow bus to enter and circle around as needed.

 Yellow school bus service for K-9 students will include:

 stops that are as safe as possible to access for both students and buses.
 This may be in a neighbouring community.

 stops that are located at the same distances for students in similar programs in developed areas, where possible and safe to do so.

 Transportation Services will regularly monitor safety and progress of construction and roads in new areas, and change the location of stops as required during the year.

-If there is no Calgary Transit service in the community, CBE will provide yellow bus service to high school students.
+If there is no Calgary Transit service in the community or reasonable service in a neighbouring community, CBE will provide yellow bus service to high school students.